Learn something new every day

 Stucco represents another form of plaster used inside and outside buildings.
 It is a common building material in its rough state used to coat the exterior in some regions.
 Stucco becomes very hard when dry and is useful to cover uneven surfaces such as bricks, cement blocks, or concrete.
 A wire lathe affixed to the surface helps stucco adhere when it is sprayed on or applied with hand tools.

 Faux marble polished plaster commonly appears in bathrooms, on columns, and in decorative projects.
 Another technique gives the appearance of travertine because it increases the look of texture in the cement.
-When employing polished plaster techniques, a craftsman can vary the amount of gloss to create light and shadows that provide depth.
+When employing techniques for this material, a craftsman can vary the amount of gloss to create light and shadows that provide depth.

 Pearlescent plaster comes from seashell grit added to the cement product.
 It creates a silver hue, with bits of black and brown naturally found in many shells.
 Metallic polished plaster is especially shiny because minerals are added to the base cement product.
 Polished plaster can also be tinted with a wide range of pigments to match or contrast with décor.
 A sealer or wax protects the final finish and creates gloss.